ajschumacher/lists/DO_ME_IN_NYC.md

 # Things to do / Places to eat at in NYC

+aquarium at Coney Island has bathysphere!

+mission Chinese on les

 "Terry" has a good vegetarian sandwich (DK Pete had one) (near 23rd St)

 Dunwell Donuts: 222 Montrose Ave, Brooklyn, NY 11206 (vegan or something?)